Romanian Constitutional Bar: Criminal conviction of Pompiliu Bota

 On April 5, 2012, the Deva Court decided to sentence Pompiliu Bota, dean of the Constitutional Bar, to 6 months imprisonment for the unlawful exercise of a regulated profession and to 6 months imprisonment for the crime of complicity in the crime of unlawful pursuit of a regulated profession.
 Following the merging of the two sentences, the heaviest sentence of 6 months imprisonment was applied.
 The court also ordered the conditional suspension of the execution of the sentence applied to Pompiliu Bota for a probation period of 2 years and 6 months.

 The sentence given by the Deva Court was appealed by Pompiliu Bota on April 26, 2012, to the Alba Iulia Court of Appeal, but the appeal was rejected on May 29, 2012, so that the sentence of conviction of Pompiliu Bota by the Deva Court remained final.
 The action for annulment was also dismissed.

 Bota and others will be tried in 2022 at the Suceava Court of Appeal for violating Art.
 348 and Art.
 367 of the Criminal Code; the injured parties (the plaintiffs who filed the complaint) number almost two hundred people.
+On 28 November 2023, the Suceava Court of Appeal annulled the acquittal of some "lawyers" from the Bota Bar (including Pompiliu Bota), terminated the criminal proceedings against them due to the limitation of criminal liability, the assets used for the illicit practice of law remain confiscated, the insurance seizure on certain assets and real estate was maintained, and they were obliged to pay some expenses related to the criminal investigation.
+The sentence is final (definitive).
+Pompiliu Bota filed a recourse in cassation, but that was also rejected by the HCCJ.
+In January 2025, the Constitutional Court rejected his complaint that the law about the bars of lawyers would be unconstitutional.

-Florin Talpan, jurist of the Steaua București Army Sports Club, stated: "First of all, Bota is not a lawyer!
+Florin Talpan, jurist of the Steaua București Army Sports Club (CSA Steaua), stated: "First of all, Bota is not a lawyer!
 He is a jurist, who has repeatedly violated the law, being sentenced to suspended imprisonment.
 He is a person of bad faith who evades the law all the time, making a point of it."
 Bota entered into a conflict with CSA Steaua by abusively registering their trademark with the European Union Intellectual Property Office.